benmvp/slides/2017/forwardjs/react-exposed.md

 NOTES:
 - My name is Ben Ilegbodu
 - Talk is called "React exposed!" w/ surprised emoji
-- Realized there was no description for the talk so you have no idea what it's gonna be about
 - Title is intentionally hyperbolic to grab attention

 /////